Maxwh21/ToxicStatements/README.md

 Once you have run this code all the way through once, you will not need it again, you can access your model from other codes.

 3) Testing your model -
 The 'test.py' file can then be ran second, it is a simple use case that gets the model and uses the predict function to input a statement and return the toxicity prediction.
-You may need to change the directory if your model to load in line 7 to whereever you set it to save in line 97 of the previous file.
+You may need to change the directory of your model to load in line 7 to wherever you set it to save in line 97 of the previous file.